Military career of George Washington: Victory

-A British army under General Cornwallis, fighting its way through the Carolinas and Virginia, made its way to Yorktown to be evacuated by the British Navy.
+A British army under General Cornwallis, fighting its way through the Carolinas and Virginia, made its way to Yorktown, Virginia to be evacuated by the British Navy.
 Washington coordinated an elaborate operation whereby both the French army in New England and the American Army in New York slipped off to Virginia without the British noticing.
 Cornwallis found himself surrounded, and a French naval victory against the British rescue fleet dashed his hopes.
 The surrender of Cornwallis to Washington on October 17, 1781, marked the end of serious fighting.
-In London, the war party lost control of parliament, and the British negotiated the Treaty of Paris (1783) that ended the war.
+In London, the war party lost control of parliament, and the British negotiated the Treaty of Paris in 1783, which ended the war and established American independence.
 Hoping to gain the United States as a major trading partner, the British offered surprisingly generous terms.

-Washington designed the American strategy for victory.
-It enabled Continental forces to maintain their strength for six years and to capture two major British armies at Saratoga in 1777 and Yorktown in 1781.
-Some historians have lauded Washington for the selection and supervision of his generals, preservation and command of the army, coordination with the Congress, with state governors and their militia, and attention to supplies, logistics, and training, and although Washington was repeatedly outmaneuvered by British generals, his overall strategy proved to be successful: keep control of 90% of the population at all times (including suppression of the Loyalist civilian population); keep the army intact; avoid decisive battles; and look for an opportunity to capture an outnumbered enemy army.
+Washington designed the Continental Army's strategy for victory, which enabled his forces to maintain their strength for six years and to capture two major British armies at Saratoga in 1777 and Yorktown in 1781.
+Some historians have lauded Washington for the selection and supervision of his generals, preservation and command of the army, coordination with the Congress, with state governors and their militia, and attention to supplies, logistics, and training, and although Washington was repeatedly outmaneuvered by British generals, his overall strategy proved to be successful: keep control of 90% of the population at all times, including suppression of the Loyalist civilian population; keep the army intact; avoid decisive battles; and look for an opportunity to capture an outnumbered enemy army.
 Washington was a military conservative: he preferred building a regular army on the European model and fighting a conventional war, and often complained about the undisciplined American militia.